Shurayukii/Simplicity/README.md

 * **Step 3:** Move the "theme.scss" In the folder with your name out of the folder

+(for first time downloaders remove the && rd /s /q "Simplicity" from the command line otherwise it doesn't work)

 ```bash
 cd powercord/src/Powercord/themes && rd /s /q "Simplicity" && git clone https://github.com/Shurayukii/Simplicity.git
 ```